readyready15728/misc/neovim-notes.md

 - rip-substitute can be installed as described in the LazyVim book.
 It requires ripgrep to be installed with PCRE2 support.
 How one can do so can be seen [on a related GitHub issue](https://github.com/BurntSushi/ripgrep/discussions/2190).
+- `<Space>sr` opens the grug-far.nvim global find and replace interface.
+- `q:` opens the editable command window.
+- `g<Ctrl>-g` shows a few summary statistics about the current position and the current buffer, similar to `wc`.
+- `z=` gives suggestions for how to spell a given word.
+- `<Ctrl-/>` opens (and also closes) a terminal window.
+- Use `<Esc><Esc>` (rapidly) to enter normal mode in terminal windows.
+- `<Space>gs` opens a file picker that shows only those files that have changed since the last commit.
+- There are a number of ways to interact with Git from within Neovim but perhaps the easiest might be to invoke Lazygit through `<Space>gg`.
+- Maybe I will want to learn about debugging and running tests in Neovim at some point?